Wolf-Code/Template-Generator/README.md

 Inside the template folder, create a new folder with a recognizable name.
 This will be the name of this specific template.
 This template folder can contain an optional `template.config.json` file if you intend to make use of parameters.
+You can add all your own files and (sub-)directories to the template folder and they will all be created when the template is generated in Visual Studio Code.

 #### template.config.json